 |Sony HX99« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX99|

-Both the TZ95 and the TG-5 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the TZ95 followed on from the Panasonic TZ90.
+The TZ95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Olympus websites.

 Review summary: Panasonic TZ95 vs Olympus TG-5